 - Play the gathering song that the children first heard last week to signal that it is time for the children to clean up and move to the Story Time Area.
-Have the children bring their pictures to the Story Time Area, Invite them to share their pictures or talk about who they played with during the welcome time. - Tell the children that they are going to play a game that will help everyone get to know each other.
-Have them stand, hold hands to form one large circle and sit back down. - Explain to the children that you are going to call out one of their names and roll a ball to that child, saying, "(Name), welcome to our religion class."Tell them that they will keep playing the game until everyone's name has been called out and the ball rolled to them. - Begin playing the game.
+Have the children bring their pictures to the Story Time Area.
+After all the children have gathered in the Story Time Area, invite them to share their pictures or talk about who they played with during the welcome time. - Tell the children that they are going to play a game that will help everyone get to know each other.
+Have them stand, hold hands to form one large circle and sit back down. - Explain to the children that you are going to call out one of their names and roll a ball to that child, saying, "(Name), welcome to our class."
+Tell them that they will keep playing the game until everyone's name has been called out and the ball rolled to them. - Begin playing the game.